ioccc-src/winner/2020/kurdyukov4/README.md

 You can try this with the inputs provided with `2019/mills` from the IOCCC winners.

-    $ ./prog shakespeare.txt 2001 10 12345
+	$ ./prog Shakespeare.txt 2001 10 12345
 	r sons, wives for them, as the hope I had it.
 This is the way they be not too ra sh a trial of you only.
 Therefore will not out of door?
 Nurse: Marry, bachelor, Have other some, he is in Rome: but where is Warwick frowns at his.
 PRINCE EDWAR
 	D: Where is the light: But I will watch thy waking, what work he makes Amongst y ou?
 Come, sirs, We shall write to you, fortune and The hazard of much blood.
 I w ould to heaven, respective lenity, And fire-eyed fury be my convoy in the senten ced; 'tis too horrible, so bloody on the banks If they were created, Would bring them to our presence?
 FLORIZEL: And those his golden crown, What is six winters ? they are but Lewis and Warwick bids you come too late come from the king's fri end, and will do't; for, look you, sir, For still thy true servitor: I will rend an oak And peg thee in his knotty entrails till Thou hast hazel eyes: what eye but such an eye would spy out such a day to-morrow, or next day: He is within th e limit of the like, forsworn to love, Send her a story of more woe Than this is a merry ballad, but a very pretty one.
 MOPSA: Thou hast amazed me, My name is E
 	lbow: I do lean upon, Now thou art: Thy tears are womanish; thy wild acts denote The unreasonably: come, you must: and there, I then do't to them?
 VOLUMNIA: Now the red pestilence hangs in our aim, which is yours.
 What is't your honour, as in war, since then, You have said before: My child is dead; or 'twere not 'long of him; but he, like you, lads; about your ears it is Menenius?
 Second Officer:
 	Come, come, young wanton and effeminate boy, Takes on the hungry beach Fillip th e stars Shall bitterly begin his wooing that we have in hand are angry And frown ing brow to brow, ourselves, Still your own affections are devised, As blanks, b enevolences, and I thank thee for it.
 KING HENRY VI: Master lieutenant comes.
 Ma ster lieutenant comes.
 Master lieutenant, pray you,-- CORIOLANUS: What's that to him?
 CHRISTOPHER: At Pembroke, Sir James Blunt, And Rice ap Thomas with a virtu

 -----------------------------------------------------------------------------------------------------
 (c) Copyright 1984-2020, [Leo Broukhis, Simon Cooper, Landon Curt Noll][judges] - All rights reserved